 - Day 13: Departure from London Heathrow

 Your itinerary should include specific dates matching your flight bookings and hotel reservations.
-For permitted activities during a UK visit, always ensure your plans fall within what is allowed for visitors.
+For details on what activities visitors can and cannot undertake, see our guide to permitted activities for UK visitors.

 How Much Money Are You Personally Planning to Spend on Your Visit to the UK?

-This question in the Employment, Income, and Accommodation section of the UK visa application form helps visa officers assess whether you have adequate funds for your visit.
-The amount you state must be consistent with your trip duration, planned activities, and the bank statements you provide as financial evidence.
+This question in the Employment, Income, and Accommodation section helps visa officers assess whether you have adequate funds for your visit.
+The amount you state must be consistent with your trip duration, planned activities, and the bank statements you provide.
+If a UK relative or friend is helping cover costs, declare this and provide their UK-based sponsor financial backing documents.

 Estimated UK Visit Costs by Trip Duration